tamunoWoks/Statistics/probability_distributions.md

 #### Key Signs:
 - If you can list the values (even if infinite), it’s likely discrete.
 - Uses a probability mass function (PMF).

+#### Continuous Distribution:
+- Takes any value in an interval (uncountably infinite)
+- Probabilities are assigned to ranges, not exact points
+- Often arises from measurement